backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EFS.md

 	- *General purpose*: **latency sensitive** use cases. *Web servers*, *CMS*.
 	- *Max IO*: -   **High latency**.
 		- Max I/O performance mode is used to scale to higher levels of **aggregate throughput** and operations per second.
 This *scaling is done with a tradeoff of slightly higher latencies* for file metadata operations. **Highly parallelised applications** and workloads, such as **big data analysis, media processing**, and genomic analysis, can benefit from this mode.
-		- Suitable for high frequency read and write operations.
+		- Suitable for *high frequency read and write operations*.

 - **Throughput mode**: **Defaults to bursting**.
 	- **Bursting**: *File-based workloads* are typically *spiky*, driving high levels of throughput for short periods of time, and low levels of throughput the rest of the time